 In 1993, congress passed Public Law 103-43 directing the NICHD to fund contraceptive research centers and to focus the efforts of these centers on research that may lead to new contraceptive products.
 Because the complexity of contraceptive research and development could severely limit progress achieved by individual investigators working alone, the Institute funds the CDRCP through a specialized cooperative research center award mechanism (U54), in which NIH scientific and programmatic staff are substantially involved with the awardees during performance of the activity.

-Through its Contraceptive Discovery and Development Branch (CDDB) (formerly the Contraception and Reproductive Health Branch), the NICHD supports multiple centers of research and technical service core facilities.
+Contraception Research Branch (CRB) (formerly the Contraception Discovery and Development Branch), the NICHD supports multiple centers of research and technical service core facilities.
 The centers are interactively organized to allow research on discovering and/or developing promising new leads for regulation of fertility, as well as additional relevant projects.
 Individual projects focus on basic, preclinical, or clinical research, or on a combination of these areas.
 The CDRCP also serves as a national resource for supporting the career development of young scientists who elect to pursue research in fertility regulation.

 Each Center addresses three or more projects devoted to basic or clinical research on new contraceptives.
 These projects rely on a variety of approaches, such as: